jbeda/southwest-checkin/README.markdown

 * Optionally send email with the boarding pass as an attachment
 * Repeat with any unchecked in flights

-You will still need to go back to the southwest site to print your boarding pass, but you should have a decent place in line.
+If you don't have the script email you, you will still need to go back to the southwest site to print your boarding pass, but you should have a decent place in line.

+If things look broken, please let me know and I'll try to fix it.
+Most of the time it is hard to fix the script without an active reservation though so letting me know in that 24 hour period with your confirmation code is probably the best way to keep the script working.

+You can let me know by sending email to joe.github@bedafamily.com.
+Hopefully that address won't be completely spammed up.

 ## Installation ##